German generation mix by technology

 Demand is approximated from published balance components, generation totals, and net interconnector balances.

 This page provides a public summary.
-Additional access to hourly generation, prices or demand is available on the Axion Insights platform.
-Supporting extended time ranges, custom granularities, and export.
+Additional interface and API availability may apply for extended time ranges, alternative granularities, and export.

 Quarter-hourly generation mix by technology